2019-nCoV in India: Infected student shifted to Thrissur Medical College due to security reasons

 Apart from NIV-Pune, the health ministry has established four more laboratories to test samples at Alleppey, Bengaluru, Hyderabad and Mumbai.

-The health ministry has advised those who have recently travelled to China (within last 14 days) or had possible contact with an nCoV-infected person, to stay at home, in isolation for 14 days after returning and sleep in a separate room.
+The health ministry has advised those who have recently travelled to China (within last 14 days) or had possible contact with a nCoV-infected person, to stay at home, in isolation for 14 days after returning and sleep in a separate room.

-It has advised them to cover nose and mouth when coughing and sneezing and avoid close contact with anyone with cold or flu like symptoms (maintain a distance of at least 1 meter from any individual).
+It has advised them to cover nose and mouth when coughing and sneezing and avoid close contact with anyone with cold or flu-like symptoms (maintain a distance of at least 1 meter from any individual).

 (with PTI inputs)